Abhiroop/HasTEE/README.md

 #### Using stack

 Very hard (or impossible) to make the latest `stack` pick up a custom GHC because of the snapshot mechanism (perhaps that requires all the necessary packages be compiled with the custom ghc).
-Approaches in this thread https://github.com/commercialhaskell/stack/issues/725#issuecomment-364624897 is no longer functional in the latest `stack` incarnations.
+Approaches in this thread https://github.com/commercialhaskell/stack/issues/725#issuecomment-364624897 are no longer functional in the latest `stack` incarnations.

 ```
 -- Build and run the server (the flag is called `enclave`)